 Another therapy utilised at sports injury clinics in Singapore is Platelet-Rich Plasma (PRP) Therapy.
 PRP extract has high concentration of platelets and white blood cells and growth factors which helps to accelerate tissue healing.
 This therapy is ideal to help promote healing in tendon areas, treating conditions such as Achilles tendonitis as well as injuries in hamstrings, calfs, and quadriceps.

 Low Level Laser Therapy (LLLT) is another pain-free method to treat sports injuries.
-It applies targeted pulses of low-powered laser beams to cells, assisting in the treatment of musculoskeletal injuries such as Achilles tendonitis, chronic neck pain, as well as lower back pain, amongst other injuries.
-These beams of light are non-invasive and do not cut into tissue, and they have been shown to help reduce pain, inflammation, and swelling, as well as improving recovery.
+It applies targeted pulses of low-powered laser beams to cells, assisting in the treatment of musculoskeletal injuries such as Achilles tendonitis, chronic neck pain, as well as lower back pain, among other injuries.
+These beams of light are non-invasive and do not cut into tissue, and they have been shown to help reduce pain, inflammation, and swelling, as well as improve recovery.

-Generally, sport injury clinics in Singapore utilise a holistic treatment plan to address sport injuries.
+Generally, sport injury clinics in Singapore utilise a holistic treatment plan to address sports injuries.
 This encompasses physiotherapy sessions to relieve muscle pain and aches, teaching daily muscle strengthening exercises that patients can do at home, as well as specific therapies such as LLLT and PRPT to stimulate improved recovery and relief in a localised area.